febouana/42-Minishell/README.md

 # 🐚 42 Minishell - Your Custom Shell

-Welcome to the **42 Minishell** project!
-This project is part of the **42 curriculum**, where we build our own simple shell in C. The goal is to understand how a Unix-like shell works by recreating some of its functionalities.
+Welcome to the 42 Minishell project!
+This project is part of the 42 curriculum, where we build our own simple shell in C. Inspired by the Bash POSIX standard, the goal is to understand how a Unix-like shell works by recreating some of its functionalities!

 ---